Chickenhare and the Hamster of Darkness

-Chickenhare and the Hamster of Darkness is a 2022 computer-animated adventure comedy film produced by nWave Pictures, written by David Collard and directed by Benjamin Mousquet (in his directorial debut) and Ben Stassen; it is based on the graphic novel Chickenhare by Chris Grine.
-The film follows the adventures and coming-of-age journey of Chickenhare, a one-of-a-kind hero born half chicken and half hare, who is eager to fit in and to become an adventurer in spite of his differences.
+Chickenhare and the Hamster of Darkness is a 2022 animated adventure comedy film produced by nWave Pictures, written by David Collard and directed by Benjamin Mousquet (in his directorial debut) and Ben Stassen; it is based on the graphic novel Chickenhare by Chris Grine.
+The film follows the adventures and coming-of-age journey of Chickenhare, a one-of-a-kind hero born half chicken and half hare, who is eager to fit in and become an adventurer despite his differences.
+It is one of Brad Venable's final film roles.
+A sequel, Chickenhare and the Secret of the Groundhog, was released on October 10, 2025.

 Plot

-Twenty years ago, hare brothers Peter and Lapin are on a quest to find the mystical Hamster of Darkness, to no avail.
-However, they find something else in their journey, a baby who is both part chicken and part hare.
-Peter adopts and raises him as his son, naming him Chickenhare.
-As he grows up, Chickenhare is enamored with plans to follow his father's footsteps.
+Hare brothers Peter and Lapin visit a jungle temple in search of the mystical Hamster of Darkness, but are unsuccessful in their quest.
+Outside the temple, they discover a chicken-hare hybrid baby whom Peter adopts and names Chickenhare.
+As he grows up, Chickenhare becomes enamored with plans to follow his father's footsteps as an adventurer, but also struggles with self confidence, as he is ostracized by his peers for being different.

-In the present day, Chickenhare attempts to pass the Royal Adventure Society trials to become an adventurer, but his disguise used to cover his chicken features weighs him down, causing him to fail the test.
-Undeterred, he decides to search for the Hamster of Darkness to prove himself as an adventurer and visits Lapin, who has been imprisoned after attempting to overthrow Peter as the King of Featherbeard but has information on the artifact.
+Twenty years later, Chickenhare attempts to pass the Royal Adventure Society trials to become an adventurer, but the disguise he uses to cover his chicken features weighs him down, causing him to fail the test.
+Undeterred, he decides to search for the Hamster of Darkness to prove himself as an adventurer and visits Lapin, who has been imprisoned after attempting to overthrow Peter as King of Featherbeard but has information on the artifact.
 Lapin escapes using one of Chickenhare's feathers and sets off with a crew of prisoners to find the artifact as well.
 Determined to stop Lapin, Chickenhare, joined by his tortoise servant Abe, follow him.

 The duo arrive at a desert city to find a guide to get through the Desert of Death but are intercepted by two of Lapin's goons.
 The pair are rescued by skunk explorer Meg, who agrees to guide them through the desert.

-The group is later captured in a bamboo forest by Pigmies, tribal pig-like creatures who mistake Chickenhare for a god and plan to throw the trio into a volcano as sacrifices for their god.
-While caged, Chickenhare blames his appearance on his misfortune, but Meg snaps him out of it by telling how she embraced her skunk nature in the past and encourages Chickenhare to do the same as they continue their journey.
+The group is later captured in a bamboo forest by Pigmies, tribal pig-like creatures who mistake Chickenhare for a god, and the leader commands them to prepare a feast.
+The pigmies cage Meg, Chickenhare and Abe.
+While caged, Chickenhare blames his appearance on his misfortune, but Meg snaps him out of it by telling him how she embraced her skunk nature in the past and encourages Chickenhare to do the same.
+The three friends escape from the Pigmies and they continue their journey.